open5e/open5e/source/monsters/tome-of-beasts/D/dragons/cave/adult-cave-dragon.rst

 **Poison Breath (Recharge 5-6).** The dragon exhales a cone of black poison gas in a 60-foot cone.
-Each target in that area takes 56 (16d6) poison damage and is poisoned if it is a creature; a successful DC 18 Constitution saving throw reduces damage by half and negates the poisoned condition.
-The poisoned condition lasts until the target takes a long or short rest or it’s removed with lesser restoration or comparable magic.
+Each target in that area takes 56 (16d6) poison damage and is :ref:`srd:poisoned` if it is a creature; a successful DC 18 Constitution saving throw reduces damage by half and negates the poisoned condition.
+The poisoned condition lasts until the target takes a long or short rest or it’s removed with :ref:`srd:lesser-restoration` or comparable magic.

 Reactions
 ~~~~~~~~~